JonasSamuelsson/jonassamuelsson.github.io/_posts/2015-5-5-all-tables-row-count.md

 title: Get row count for all tables
 ---

-I findthe need to get the row count for all tables of a database from time to time and I found a neat way of doing just that using this little code snippet =)
+I find the need to get the row count for all tables of a database from time to time and I found a neat way of doing just that using this little code snippet =)

 ```sql
 SELECT o.NAME, i.rowcnt